Terminating Custody Jurisdiction in New Jersey

 The case of Griffith v.
 Tressel interpreted the application of the cessation of continuing, exclusive jurisdiction by making abundantly clear that both the elements of no significant connection with New Jersey and no substantial evidence within New Jersey concerning the case would serve to divest New Jersey of custody jurisdiction.
 Griffith v.
 Tressel, 392 N.J.
 Super.
 128, 142-3 (App.
 Div.
 2007).

 Though determination that New Jersey is an inconvenient forum can divest it of jurisdiction, the principle is separate and distinct from application of the significant connection and substantial evidence standards and is, rather determined based on the considerations set forth above.
 If the New Jersey court determines that it is an inconvenient forum, it stays the proceeding in New Jersey conditioned upon the action being promptly commenced in another, more appropriate state, but there must be a court of another state willing to take jurisdiction of the matter.
 N.J.S.A.
 2A:34:71c.

 What is important to remember is that the laws have been set up to prevent jurisdiction in custody matters in multiple states at the same time.
 This, in turn, avoids multiple custody orders from multiple jurisdictions on the same case.
 Therefore, to bring a custody action in a state other than New Jersey, it is always necessary to terminate New Jersey’s continuing, exclusive jurisdiction over the case under the principles set forth above.

-If you need to discuss terminating custody jurisdiction in New Jersey, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss terminating custody jurisdiction in New Jersey, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.